HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/adminui_grafana_config_docker.md

 # Configuring Grafana on Docker and Podman {#adminui_grafana_config_docker .task}

-Grafana can be configured as a post-installation task or during an upgrade.
+When using the managed charts to install Sametime, the Grafana dashboard is created.
+If using a manual install or update process, Grafana can be configured as a post-installation task.

 After Grafana is configured, port 3001 is the default port used for Grafana.